Terri D. Wright, Director

 Terri takes an active leadership role in several professional associations and community organizations including the American Public Health Association and the Institute of Medicine’s Roundtable on the Promotion of Health Equity and the Elimination of Health Disparities.

-Kelly Nelson, Program Assistant
+Kelly Nelson, Program Manager

 In 2008, Kelly earned her Bachelor’s of Science in biology from Howard University and has since been involved in both basic and clinical research including, materials research at the University of Pennsylvania, biochemical and molecular research at the Center for Cancer Research within the NIH, and investigations of age-related macular degeneration at Scheie Eye Institute of the University of Pennsylvania.
 In addition to her research experience, Kelly has participated in community-based outreach activities including the Opportunities in Health Care (OHC) Program of Temple University Hospital, pulmonary and respiratory care assistance within Temple University Hospital’s Patient Relations department and assistant teaching at Howard University’s Middle School of Mathematics and Science.
 Kelly maintains an interest in addressing health disparities within minority populations.